Fluorescence interference contrast microscopy: General two layer system

-It is important to note that this theory determines a proportionality relation between the measured fluorescence intensity $I_{FLIC}$ and the distance of the fluorophore above the reflective surface.
+This theory determines a proportionality relation between the measured fluorescence intensity $I_{FLIC}$ and the distance of the fluorophore above the reflective surface.
 The fact that it is not an equality relation will have a significant effect on the experimental procedure.

 Experimental Setup

 A silicon wafer is typically used as the reflective surface in a FLIC experiment.
 An oxide layer is then thermally grown on top of the silicon wafer to act as a spacer.
 On top of the oxide is placed the fluorescently labeled specimen, such as a lipid membrane, a cell or membrane bound proteins.

 With the sample system built, all that is needed is an epifluorescence microscope and a CCD camera to make quantitative intensity measurements.

 This is a diagram of an example FLIC experimental setup with silicon, three oxide layers and a fluorescently labeled lipid bilayer (the yellow stars represent fluorophores.